 Since then, those traces ‘soon-to-be’ archives open new perspectives for the study of traumatic events, of their impact and theirs consequences, on an individual and collective scale.
 But they also raise issues about archiving practices, reaching from data collecting to their use.

 Zeynep Pehlivan and Valérie Schafer will discuss Web and Twitter archiving practices.
 Guillaume Nahon and Maëlle Bazin will talk about perspectives on grassroots memorials and their collects.
 Claire Sécail will introduce the SENSI-TV interdisciplinary program dedicated to the televisual reception of the attacks.
 This roundtable will focus on the archiving of social reactions on a long-term perspective and invite researchers to rethink methodological and epistemological approaches.

-A visit of the audiovisual national institute INA will be organised (in English).
+A visit of the audiovisual national institute INA will be organised (in French).

 Through France’s legal deposit for radio and television, Ina has been collecting programmes from all French Hertzian broadcasters since 1995, and from the main cable and satellite channels since 2002; in figures: 88 television channels and 17 radio stations, 800,000 hours of programmes collected every year, 5,000people accredited at the BnF Consultation Centre, 7,600websites picked up through Legal Deposit